8 Natural Strategies to Improve Bad Breath

 Practicing good oral hygiene involves more than brushing morning and night.
 A few useful tips on maintaining proper oral care and reducing the occurrence of bad breath follow: (7, 8)

 • Brushing: Use a soft-bristled toothbrush that is reachable to all areas of your mouth.
 Brush at least twice a day, upon waking up and before bed.
 The physical act of brushing alone will disturb bacteria that latch onto teeth and gums.
-When possible, brush teeth immediately following the consumption of foods known to contribute to mouth odor.
+When possible, brush your teeth immediately following the consumption of foods known to contribute to mouth odor.

 • Toothbrush Replacement: The ADA (American Dental Association) recommends that you replace any toothbrush that has frayed bristles and always no later than every 4 months.

-• Floss: Bacteria exists between your teeth that cause tooth erosion that shouldn’t go unnoticed.
+• Floss: Bacteria exist between your teeth that cause tooth erosion that shouldn’t go unnoticed.
 Floss after brushing to remove particles and plaque that can develop on the tooth and under the gum line.

-• Tongue Scraping: Tongue scraping allows you to effectively remove odor causing dead cells, bacteria, fungus and volatile sulfur compounds.
+• Tongue Scraping: Tongue scraping allows you to effectively remove odor-causing dead cells, bacteria, fungus, and volatile sulfur compounds.
 Residue on the tongue is associated with 50% of halitosis cases that originate from problems in the mouth.
 While extending your tongue, scrape your tongue from back to front.
 Be sure to rinse your mouth to remove any debris that resides on the tongue’s surface.

 • Visit the Dentist: Receiving regular dentist checkups not only helps keep your mouth clean but your dentist can provide insight into areas in your mouth that you may be neglecting.

-• Eat Right: Choosing high quality snacks like walnuts, celery, carrots, apples and antimicrobial spices like cinnamon can quickly remedy nasty odors in your mouth.
+• Eat Right: Choosing high-quality snacks like walnuts, celery, carrots, apples and antimicrobial spices like cinnamon can quickly remedy nasty odors in your mouth.
 When eaten raw, these crunchy foods help clean teeth and even contain fibers that stimulate salivary production to fight bad breath.

 bad breath